kalenforn/kalenforn/README.md

 --->

-I am a master student studying in Hefei University of Technology.
+I am a Ph.D student studying in Hefei University of Technology.
 I'm currently working on the field of cross-modal retireval.